csswizardry/csswizardry.github.com/_posts/2011-02-22-mobile-business-card.markdown

 wordpress_id: 2559
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS3
-- iPhone
   - Mobile
 ---

 Business card style sites are nothing new.
 [Tim Van Damme](http://timvandamme.com/) popularised them a while ago and they're a handy tool for relaying the most basic and important information about yourself in a very short space of time.
 I made [my own business card type site](/profile/) recently (and [tweeted about its self-indulgence](http://twitter.com/#!/csswizardry/status/36048647212761088)) and put some nifty CSS to work--a digital business card whose content changes when you rotate your mobile.